 Rook enables Ceph storage systems to run on Kubernetes using Kubernetes primitives.
 The following image illustrates how Ceph Rook integrates with Kubernetes:

 The Rook operator is a simple container that has all that is needed to bootstrap and monitor the storage cluster.
-The operator will start and monitor ceph monitor pods and a daemonset for the OSDs, which provides basic RADOS storage.
-The operator manages CRDs for pools, object stores (S3/Swift), and file systems by initializing the pods and other artifacts necessary to run the services.
+The operator will start and monitor Ceph monitor pods, the Ceph OSD daemons to provide RADOS storage, as well as start and manage other Ceph daemons.
+The operator manages CRDs for pools, object stores (S3/Swift), and filesystems by initializing the pods and other artifacts necessary to run the services.

 The operator will monitor the storage daemons to ensure the cluster is healthy.
 Ceph mons will be started or failed over when necessary, and other adjustments are made as the cluster grows or shrinks.
 The operator will also watch for desired state changes requested by the api service and apply the changes.

-rook container includes all necessary Ceph daemons and tools to manage and store all data – there are no changes to the data path.
+rook/ceph image includes all necessary tools to manage the cluster – there are no changes to the data path.

 Rook does not attempt to maintain full fidelity with Ceph.
 Many of the Ceph concepts like placement groups and crush maps